nicolashuberIT/flight-analyzer/README.md

 As soon as the refined version of the 2022 version has been published, the link will be listed here.
 Until then, please refer to the original paper.

-The documentation is available in `.pdf` format and can be downloaded [here](/docs/flight-analyzer.pdf).

 ---

 ## Contents